 English subtitles can be seen above the action if you happen to get lost.
 It’s really not critical, though, as it doesn’t take a rocket scientist to see that Count Almaviva has a wandering eye, or that Figaro’s bride-to-be, maid Susanna, has a little something up her sleeve with the elegant but not-to-be-toyed-with Countess Rosina.
 You may get a little flummoxed by the Cherubino character who is, as written, a young man, but who is played, traditionally, by a woman.
 (At one point the actress who’s playing a man dresses up like a woman in a disguise.
 So… just think RuPaul in reverse, and go with it.)

 In a sub-plot, Figaro is at odds with Marcellina who wants him to marry HER to pay off a debt.
-She is none too pleased the Marriage of Figaro is going on as planned.
+She could go to nationaldebtreliefprograms.com debt relief programs to ease debt off her shoulders but she is none too pleased the Marriage of Figaro is going on as planned.
 Bartolo, meanwhile, is happy with any device that screws with Figaro, as Figaro was instrumental in helping the Count and Countess get together in the first place and… hello!… he had his eye on Rosina himself!
 Spoiler alert: We find out later that Marcellina is actually Figaro’s mom, and Bartolo is his dad.
 (Yeah, I’m thinking Oedipus right now, too.)

 There’s “much ado about nothing” throughout the four acts as characters get in and out of disguise to teach one another lessons, in this mad, mad day.
 (I couldn’t help but see the parallels of plotters turning on one another when they think they see a betrayal when they don’t, as in Shakespeare’s famous play.)
 In the end forgiveness prevails, led by the Countess who, while having every right to present a cold shoulder to her husband ad infinitum, belts out a glorious ode to reunification and the count, for once contrite, begs—and is granted—her forgiveness.